Peter and I attended the Kentucky Oaks and Derby this year! Finally!

-The walk from the carpark at Papa John’s Stadium to Churchill Downs was about a half-mile and it was pouring rain.
-I was wearing a dress, a raincoat and Tom’s shoes.
-Peter was wearing shorts, a polo shirt and Adidas shoes.
+The walk from the parking lot at Papa John’s Stadium to Churchill Downs was about a half-mile and it was pouring rain.
+I was wearing a dress, raincoat, and Tom’s shoes.
+Peter was wearing shorts, a polo shirt, and Adidas shoes.

 We were soaking wet by the time we reached the security entrance.
 The water ran off my raincoat and dumped onto my dress so it looked like I wet myself.
 It was cold and we were miserable but neither of us wanted to admit defeat quite yet, considering we had paid $150 to be there.

-Our first task after entering Churchill Downs was to find a bar which made bloody marys.
-We knew this would be a difficult task in bourbon country but I saw vodka at the first bar kiosk we came across so we took our chance and jumped in the 30 person deep queue.
+Our first task after entering Churchill Downs was to find a bar that made bloody marys.
+We knew this would be a difficult task in bourbon country but I saw vodka at the first bar kiosk we came across so we took our chance and jumped in the queue of 30 people.
 It paid off and the bloody marys were good and made by a chap from North Dakota of all places.